-General liability covers common risks for tech businesses in Alabama, including customer property damage and injuries.
+General liability covers common risks for small businesses in Alabama, including customer property damage and injuries.
 Commercial leases often require this policy.

-This policy protects Alabama technology businesses against data breaches and cyberattacks that affect your business or a client.
+This policy protects Alabama small businesses against data breaches and cyberattacks that affect your business or a client.

-This policy is required for vehicles owned by Alabama technology businesses.
+This policy is required for vehicles owned by Alabama small businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.